hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

 It is also important to understand the [concept of type in Hoodie](/en/tutorials/#understanding-type), since it informs nearly all operations with data.

-Storing and accessing objects with hoodie always means accessing your personal, local objects.
+Storing and accessing objects with Hoodie always means accessing your personal, local objects.

 All stored objects have a fixed association to the user who created them.
 So you won't be able to access other users' objects by default.